 The importance of formal and informal educational opportunities and developing age-friendly ecosystems that offer support across the life course is essential.
 It needs to be supported by robust universal policy and resources.
-Despite the evidence to support the benefits of lifelong learning, the formal education system needs to accommodate age diversity or inclusivity, as its focus is primarily on youth and employment.
-There are many opportunities for lifelong learning, but these programmes mainly tend towards leisure courses (flower arranging, painting, chess etc.).
-There are few opportunities or supports for older people (55+) to engage in formal learning, although DCU's Age-Friendly University addresses this through its programme.
+Despite the evidence to support the benefits of lifelong learning, the formal education system does not accommodate age diversity or inclusivity as its focus is primarily on youth and employment.
+There are many opportunities to engage in lifelong learning, but these programmes primarily tend towards leisure courses (flower arranging, painting, chess etc.).
+There are very few opportunities or supports for older people (55+) to engage in formal learning, although DCU's Age-Friendly University addresses this through their programme.

 Policies and incentives should be provided to support the working-age population to take up to 5 years of career breaks to pursue informal and formal educational opportunities.
-There is a need for direct campaigns that one is always young enough to learn.
+There is a need for direct campaigns that one is never too old to learn.
 A universally recognised "All Ages Welcome" sign/motto for lifelong learning would encourage greater participation.
-Every age raises different issues, but a lack of conversation about ageing contributes to fear and understanding.
+Every age raises different issues, but a lack of conversation about ageing contributes to fear and a lack of understanding.